Anomalies in B mesons decays: A phenomenological approach: Global fits

 \item \textbf{Scenario VII:} In this fit, the three $\Clq$ operators receive independent NP contribution.
-The pull from the SM, $4.97\ \sigma$, is similar to that of scenario IV, and the values of $\Clq^e$ and $\Clq^\mu$ are similar too, therefore the predictions for the \RKp observables are very similar, as shown in Figure~\ref{im:RK}a.
-The value of $\Clq^\tau$ is close to that of Scenarios III, V and VI, which allows a better fit to the \RDp observables, and especially to $R_D^\ell$, that is compatible at $1\,\sigma$ with its experimental value, as shown in Figure~\ref{im:RK}b.
-Therefore, we conclude that the prediction of the \RDp and \RKp observables is improved in scenario VII.
-We will discuss this scenario in more detail in Section~\ref{sec:VII}.
+The pull from the SM, $4.97\ \sigma$, is similar to that of Scenario IV, and the values of $\Clq^e$ and $\Clq^\mu$ are similar too; therefore, the predictions for the \RKp observables are very similar, as shown in Fig.~\ref{im:RK}a.
+The value of $\Clq^\tau$ is close to that of Scenarios III, V and VI, which allows a better fit to the \RDp observables, and especially to $R_D^\ell$, that is compatible at $1\,\sigma$ with its experimental value, as shown in Fig.~\ref{im:RK}b.
+Therefore, we conclude that the prediction of the \RDp and \RKp observables is improved in Scenario VII.
+We will discuss this scenario in more detail in Sect.~\ref{sec:VII}.

-\item \textbf{Scenario VIII:} This scenario has \textit{universal} couplings; the three Wilson coefficients have the same \textit{universal} contribution, and does not violate LFU.
+\item \textbf{Scenario VIII:} This scenario has \textit{universal} couplings; the three Wilson coefficients have the same \textit{universal} contribution and do not violate LFU.
 It has the smallest pull with respect to the SM ($0.30\,\sigma$).
-This shows that LFU NP can not explain experimental data, and LFU violation is needed to accommodate it.
+This shows that LFU NP cannot explain experimental data, and LFU violation is needed to accommodate it.

-\item \textbf{Scenario IX:} In this scenario the three Wilson coefficients have the same absolute value, but $\Clq^\mu$ has the opposite sign.
+\item \textbf{Scenario IX:} In this scenario, the three Wilson coefficients have the same absolute value, but $\Clq^\mu$ has the opposite sign.
 This particular arrangement of the coefficients was inspired by the similar absolute values of $\Clq^e$ and $\Clq^\mu$ in Scenario VII.
 This choice produces a good fit, with a pull of $5.54\,\sigma$.
-It is also the only scenario that remains compatible at $1\,\sigma$ with scenario VII. \end{itemize}
+It is also the only scenario that remains compatible at $1\,\sigma$ with Scenario VII. \end{itemize}